Generic selectors

 Still, there is further scriptural proof that swearing of oaths was never forbidden.
 Notice that the apostle Paul made a vow (swore an oath) years later:

-ACTS 18:18 And after Paul had remained there many days, he took leave of the brethren and sailed away to Syria, and with him Priscilla and Aquila.
-Now Paul had shorn his head in Cenchrea because he had made a vow.
+ACTS 18:18 So Paul still remained a good while.
+Then he took leave of the brethren and sailed for Syria, and Priscilla and Aquila were with him.
+He had his hair cut off at Cenchrea, for he had taken a vow.

 If Jesus Christ had forbidden the swearing of all oaths, then why would Paul commit such a sinful act?
 He was a Pharisee trained by Gamaliel[15] so he knew the Law of God like few others.
 He was later taught by Jesus Christ Himself[16].
 If Jesus had forbidden the swearing of oaths, then Paul committed a grievous sin because he knew the commandments of Jesus from His own mouth.
 It is impossible to believe that the apostle Paul sinned and then arrogantly documented it for all time.
 Even so, scripture also records another oath he made when he wrote to the Romans of his continual prayers on their behalf: